monash-human-power/data-acquisition-system/services/README.md

 ## Requirements

-For poetry to correctly clone the `common/mhp` repository using SSH, the public key of the Pi must me shared with our github account
+For poetry to correctly clone the `common/mhp` repository using SSH, the public key of the Pi must me shared with a github account on the MHP organisation.
+In the case of deployments, use `mhp-deployment`.